Biohacking Sleep: How to Improve Sleep Quality in 10 Steps

 The Science of Sleep Stages

-REM sleep, in particular, is when we dream and when the brain processes emotional experiences, consolidating memories.
+REM sleep is when we dream, and the brain processes emotional experiences and consolidates memories.

-The non-REM stages include much-coveted deep sleep, which is when the body repairs tissues, builds bone and muscle, and strengthens the immune system.
+Non-REM stages include deep sleep, which is essential for tissue repair, bone and muscle building, and strengthening the immune system.
 (4)

 Common Sleep Problems